ClerkOS/digital-claude-dream/README.md

-# Ledgr - AI for Accounting
+# Zigma - AI for Accounting

-Ledgr is an AI-powered accounting automation platform that helps organizations streamline their financial processes through intelligent data processing and analysis.
+Zigma is an AI-powered accounting automation platform that helps organizations streamline their financial processes through intelligent data processing and analysis.

 ## Features

 ### Automatic Data Processing
-When you upload your financial data, Ledgr automatically:
+When you upload your financial data, Zigma automatically:

 - **Organization**: Cleans and normalizes transactions for accurate processing
 - **Ledger**: Generates journal entries and maintains a comprehensive general ledger